 Unfortunately, negligence cases involve a variety of circumstances, actions, and accidents.

-Some of the most common examples of a negligence claim usually refer to:
+Some of the most common examples of negligence claims involve:

 - Motor vehicle crashes